rithikrn/foamgci/README.md

-time step, so the apparent order mixes spatial and temporal error unless a fixed-Δt control run is performed; (2) a spatial extremum is a non-smooth functional, so the Richardson expansion is heuristic for `fieldMinMax` QoIs — integrated QoIs (forces, surface averages) are the formally cleaner target, demonstrated by the `wedge15Ma5` example, whose primary QoI is an area-averaged surface pressure from `surfaceFieldValue`.
+time step, so the apparent order mixes spatial and temporal error unless a fixed-Δt control run is performed; (2) a spatial extremum is a non-smooth functional, so the Richardson expansion is heuristic for `fieldMinMax` QoIs.
+An integrated QoI (a force or a surface average) is better posed, it has a definite continuum value and is insensitive to per-cell grid noise, but its order of convergence is still set by the shock-capturing scheme, so it must be measured, not assumed.
+The `wedge15Ma5` example uses one: an area-averaged ramp-surface pressure from the `surfaceRegion` area-average.

 ## Installation